Fujifilm GF 32-64mm f/4 R WR Review

 Fujinon GF 32-64mm f/4 R WR Review - Fujifilm’s Top Tier Standard Zoom Lens for GFX

-When we first heard about the GF 32-64mm f/4 R WR back in 2016, some of us snickered at the maximum f-stop of f/4 and somewhat limiting focal length range giving us a 32-64mm, or 25-51mm full-frame equivalent.
+When we first heard about the GF 32-64mm f/4 R WR back in 2016, some of us chuckled at the maximum f-stop of f/4 and the somewhat limiting focal length range, which provides a 32-64mm or 25-51mm full-frame equivalent.

-This was before giving much consideration to the fact that we were looking at a zoom lens covering the larger 44 x 33mm sensor.
+This was before we considered that we were looking at a zoom lens covering the larger 44 x 33mm sensor.
 This was a rather large lens for what it could do.

-Then reality set in and you learned what it takes to create lenses for the larger-than-full-frame format.
+Then reality set in, and you learned what it takes to create lenses for the larger-than-full-frame format.
 They are inevitably larger.
-It also dawned on me that perhaps this focal length range was very useful on a GFX camera.
+It also dawned on me that this focal length range might be very useful on a GFX camera.

-A year ago I had a chance to review the GF 35-70mm f/4.5-5.6 WR and although I do not consider myself a “standard zoom guy”, I have to admit I enjoyed the experience.
+A year ago, I had the opportunity to review the GF 35-70mm f/4.5-5.6 WR, and although I don't consider myself a “standard zoom guy," I must admit that I enjoyed the experience.

-While I tried the GF 35-70mm there was, however, a nagging voice in the back of my head wondering if the GF 32-64mm f/4 R WR would be better.
-Would it be worth the extra expense and how would its size and weight play into the experience?
+While I tried the GF 35-70mm, a nagging voice in the back of my head wondered if the GF 32-64mm f/4 R WR would be better.
+Would it be worth the extra expense, and how would its size and weight play into the experience?

 Introduction

-The GF 32-64mm was rolled out along with the GFX 50S at its introduction at Photokina in Germany in the fall of 2016.
+The GF 32-64mm was introduced at Photokina in Germany in the fall of 2016, along with the GFX 50S.

-I was there and recall a six-foot-tall poster with a highly detailed photo captured using the GFX 50S and the GF 32-64mm f/4 R WR.
-It looked very impressive but the products were so new and hands-on and were for a chosen few only.
+I was at Photokina in 2016 and recall seeing a six-foot-tall poster featuring a highly detailed photo captured with the GFX 50S and the GF 32-64mm f/4 R WR.
+It looked very impressive, but the products were so new that hands-on experiences were limited to just a select few.

 Thanks to Fujifilm Canada, I got the chance to test the GF 32-64mm f/4 R WR over the holidays.